-Freemasons Scholarships are available to students who are enrolled at one of the eight participating universities: Auckland, Auckland University of Technology (AUT), Waikato, Massey, Victoria, Canterbury, Lincoln and Otago.
-This year eight Postgraduate Scholarships of $10,000 each and 20 University Scholarships of $6,000 each.
+Freemasons The studentships are available to students who are enrolled at one of the eight participating universities: Auckland, Auckland University of Technology (AUT), Waikato, Massey, Victoria, Canterbury, Lincoln and Otago.
+This year eight postgraduate placements of $10,000 each and 20 programs of $6,000 each.

-The Freemasons Scholarships are provided annually, funded and administered by The Freemasons Charity.
-The Freemasons Scholarships are to assist able students who are active in their involvement in the community, to complete their university education in their chosen field.
+The Freemasons The studentships are provided annually, funded and administered by The Freemasons Charity.
+The Freemasons The studentships are to assist able students who are active in their involvement in the community, to complete their university education in their chosen field.

 - Applications Deadline: 1 October 2018

-- Course Level: Scholarship is available for postgraduate students
+- Course Level: award is available for postgraduate students

 - Study Subject: